Lukasdotcom/fantasy-manager/README.md

 ## Production or Installation

 There are 2 options to run this Sqlite and Mariadb.
-If you are unsure I would recommend Mariadb.
+If you are unsure I would recommend sqlite it is faster.

-### Mariadb
+### Sqlite

 1. First download this file and edit the file to your preferences.